paulallies/expressjsintro/README.md

     $express --sessions --css less

-this creates the file/folder structure for our app
+This creates the file/folder structure for our app
 The default view engine which is installed with expressjs is jade so we need to change the view engine to hbs this we do be editting the app.js file and change